jayshahtx/text_to_dj/README.md

 ![][13]

 ## Notes ##
 If you have trouble at any step of the way, please feel free to send me a message.
 This app is a great introduction to server side development and working with authentication/callbacks.
-A feature I'd like to build (time permitting) is an admin option which texts the owner of the playlist for permission each time someone makes a request to update the playlist.
+A feature I'd like to build (time permitting) is an admin option which texts the owner of the playlist for permission each time someone makes a request to update the playlist - feel free to beat me to it!

 [1]:http://i.imgur.com/y6daUDV.png?1
 [2]:http://i.imgur.com/yaxqYBc.png?1